-I was really not impressed with the library interface.
+The only thing I was no impressed with was the library interface.

-After some time of using the library I got the feeling that the interface is not too good, it looked like some random ad hoc bunch of functions.
+After some time of using it, I got the feeling that the interface is not good enough.
+It looked rather like some random ad hoc bunch of functions put into classes.

 That’s why the DBRows Project has been born.

-So the ideas were simple: make some nice interface for the database operations using all the things we have in Python: decorators, context managers, iterators etc.
+The idea was simple: make a nicer interface for the database operations.
+Implement it in Python using all the available things: decorators, context managers, iterators etc.

 Why That Name?

 Kenneth created Records, my version is named Rows.
 Why?
-Well, for me (and also many database experts like Joe Celko, or Itzik Ben-Gan) those are two different beings.
+Well, for me (and also many database experts like Joe Celko or Itzik Ben-Gan) those are two different things.

-When we define a table with rows, and columns, then we define some logical being.
-When I insert a row into a table, I have no idea where, and how it is stored.
+When we define a table with rows and columns, then we define some logical structure.
+When I insert a row into a table, I have no idea where and how it is stored.
 The database takes care of that.
-What’s more, one row can be stored in multiple files, it can be divided, database can store multiple versions of that one row, etc.
+What’s more, there are some optimizations in the background.
+One row can be stored in multiple files, it can be divided, database can store multiple versions of that one row, etc.

 The Interface Similarities